Reading, writing and maths in Key Stage 2

 In PSHE we teach children to be mindful, and an innovative and well developed programme, called The Jigsaw PSHE, has recently been introduced to the school to help us to do this.
 Mindfulness is a vital tool for life as it helps to regulate emotion and build emotional resilience.
 Mindful children can choose their responses to situations carefully rather than just reacting.
 A variety of strategies are used to teach this approach.

-French is the Modern Foreign language we teach in school.
+French and Spanish are the Modern Foreign language we teach in school.
 Cumbria has developed their own curriculum with accompanying resources, which is followed throughout Key Stage two.
 Each unit of work builds on prior learning.

 Through the teaching of computing, pupils are equipped to use information technology to create programs, systems and a range of content.
 Children have discrete teaching of this computing and further access to information, communication technology to support learning in other subjects.